zimolzak/healthcare-data-quality/zimolzak-quiz-questions.md

 # Misc

 for Q 1 other untrue statements:

-- one time thing
+- data cleaning is a one time thing
-- means one thing to all people
+- data cleaning means one thing to all people